2025 Annual General Meeting

 These FAQs focus on Members’ Motions, which are open to all Eligible Members.
 If applicable, Board Motions will be included in the AGM agenda.

-Who should I contact if I have questions about motions or eligibility?
+Who should I contact if I have questions about my eligibility or the AGM?

-Feel free to get in touch by email:
+You can get in touch by email: membership@internetnz.net.nz

 How can I chat with other members or Board candidates before the AGM?